Watch the video to see how our curriculum is designed:

 Our curriculum aims to create resilient, open-minded, aspirational and reflective learners who will, not only be prepared for their terminal examinations, but be able to take on any challenge in later life.

-We help enable students to ROAR via a range of inititives including, but not limited to:
+Along with our curriculum ROAR lessons, we help enable students to ROAR via a range of initiatives including, but not limited to:

 ‘Deep learning’ is part of our learning culture and permeates through the school.
 It encourages learners to use higher order thinking skills to become confident and reflective and truly enjoy learning.